dmcg/dmcg.github.io/_posts/2017-01-21-tdd-v-testing-part3.md

 Actual   :1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28,29,30,31
 ```

-but it is what we want to we approve it, and run the tests again just to make sure they pass now.
+but it is what we want so we approve it, and run the tests again just to make sure they pass now.

 Now instead of writing another test we can just add to our implementation.